firyalhfz/test-rawa/README.md

 ### Navigation Sidebar

-The navigation sidebar serves as the main navigation component, typically located on the left side of the page.
+The navigation sidebar serves as the main navigation component, located on the left side of the page.
 It contains links to different sections or pages of the website.
 Development time: 2 hours.

 ### Search